Container Operator Stays a Step Ahead with IoT Reefer Monitoring

-Discover how container services provider Balticon uses real-time IoT reefer monitoring to improve asset visibility, control and customer service to some of the world’s largest shipping lines…
+Discover how container services provider Balticon uses IoT reefer monitoring to improve asset visibility, control and customer service to some of the world’s largest shipping lines…

 Polish company Balticon S.A is a container services provider and trader serving an international and domestic client base.
 With its main offices in the Polish seaports of Gdansk and Gdynia, plus depots and branches across Poland and beyond, the private company has built its annual turnover to approximately €20 million.
 Refrigerated container services are a core competency and make up around 40% of the business today.